Create this dancing heart garland with some paper, watercolor and a heart punch in no time at all. It makes a fun little Valentine’s Day card!

 Once the paper is dry, punch out hearts in a variety of sizes.
 I thought about using my Silhouette to cut the hearts out, but I was concerned that the paper would be too thick to get a good cut.
 Plus the punch method seems a little faster.

 Thread the needle with the gold thread.
 I originally used plain white thread, but I found that it was more apt to tangle and frustrate the heck out of me.
 The gold thread is thicker and it looks prettier to boot.
 Start by cutting approximately six feet of thread.
 Stitch 2 to 3 stitches into a heart.
 The magic of this is that you can stitch anywhere on the heart.
-You want each heart to fall differently, some on their side, some upside down, some right-side up.
+You want each heart to fall differently, some on their side, some upside down, some right-side up, so they look like they are dancing.
 Space the hearts about 2 – 3 inches apart.

 On the last (or next to last) heart write your mushy love message.